Avian Influenza

 Be on the alert for avian influenza

-Highly pathogenic avian influenza (HPAI) cases have been detected among poultry at B.C. farms.
-Cases increase as wild bird populations migrate and spread viral contamination.
+Highly pathogenic H5 avian influenza (HPAI) cases have been detected among poultry at B.C. farms in 2024.
+No cases were reported on B.C. dairy farms or in wild mammals in fall 2024.
+Cases increase as infected wild bird populations migrate and can infect domestic birds including poultry and local wild birds.

-Additionally, HPAI outbreaks represent a risk to food security when poultry must be culled.
-Co-infection with seasonal influenza and avian influenza also creates the chance for new, more infectious viruses to develop.
+Additionally, avian influenza outbreaks represent a risk to food security when poultry must be culled.
+Co-infection with seasonal influenza and avian influenza also creates the chance for new and more infectious influenza.

 Key steps:

-2. Those in contact with poultry should get the updated seasonal influenza vaccine.
-The seasonal flu vaccine will not prevent avian influenza, but it can limit the chance of co-infection with both human and avian influenza viruses.
-Co-infection creates the risk of developing new and more dangerous influenza viruses.
+1. Stay up to date on all immunizations, especially the seasonal flu vaccine.
+This will not prevent avian influenza, but it can limit the chance of co-infection with both human and avian influenza viruses.
+Co-infection creates the risk of developing new and more infectious influenza viruses.
+People who care for poultry or other birds on a regular basis at work or home should get the seasonal flu vaccine every year.

 6. Report dead wild birds to the Wild Bird Mortality Line: 1-866-431-BIRD (2473).